The Uncertain: Last Quiet Day: Development

 ComonGames, a Russian game studio.
 The Uncertain: Last Quiet Day was released for Windows on September 22, 2016; Android on September 23, 2016; iOS on December 7, 2017; and Switch and PlayStation 4 on March 3, 2022.

 Reception

 Although initially impressed by its graphics and production values, Rock Paper Shotgun said that The Uncertain: Last Quiet Day is "disastrous" and not worth playing because of what they felt were "ghastly sluggish controls" and "barely comprehensible writing/translation".
 Adventure Gamers praised the graphics and story, but they disliked the controls and thought some of the puzzles were frustrating.
 They concluded that it should hold the interest of adventure gamers.
 Pocket Gamer criticized it for having "poor writing, uninspired puzzles, and a wonky camera".

 Sequel

 ComonGames [a.k.a.
-New Game Order] released another adventure game set in the same world, The Uncertain: Light at the End, in October 2020 for Windows, Mac, PlayStation, Switch, and Xbox One.
+New Game Order] released another adventure game set in the same world, The Uncertain: Light at the End, in October 2020 for Windows, Mac, PlayStation, and Xbox One.
+The Nintendo Switch version is still in development as of 2026.
 Players control a human protagonist, and it does not continue RT-217NP's story.
 It received negative reviews on Metacritic.